Literature / The Stress of Her Regard

 - Accidental Marriage: Crawford and the nephelim statue.

 - Angsty Surviving Twin: Josephine.

 - Beethoven Was an Alien Spy: Several major English Romantic poets - Byron, Keats, and Shelley - draw their inspiration from nephelim "spouses".

 - Blessed with Suck: It's great being a Nephelim's lover.
-You develop astounding skill with langauge and words, and you'll be protected from anything that could ever hurt you, even old age and death.
+You develop astounding skill with language and words, and you'll be protected from anything that could ever hurt you, even old age and death.
 And all it wants is all of your love.
 Oh, and the deaths of everyone else in your life.
 And you won't be allowed to love anyone else.
 Not even yourself.

 - Brother-Sister Incest

 - Byronic Hero: Lord Byron is a major character who provides critical help at key points in the story.
 All the other (successful) authors that show up (Keats and Shelley, among others) are examples.
-It seems to a chronic ailment among artists.
+It seems to be a chronic ailment among artists.

 - Chekhov's Gun: Several instances.

 - Numerous pieces of period literature, fiction and nonfiction, are reinterpreted or reworked into the supernatural setting.
 These quotations tend to be at the beginning of each chapter, and act as unfired guns for the moment.